 Budapest Debut Film Forum is opening its call for projects for talented debut filmmakers in Europe.
 In 2019, the organisers of the festival have announced a new initiative to help emerging filmmakers to take a step further ahead: the Budapest Debut Film Forum, which offers a platform to film directors and producers preparing their first feature to network and to exchange thoughts with their colleagues from all over the Central-Eastern European region, and to receive professional guidance from the mentors of the programme.

-In 2020, BDFF will be back with its second edition to seek out promising first feature film projects that are in development stage but already have a producer and/or director on board.
+In 2021, BDFF will be back with its third edition to seek out promising first feature film projects that are in development stage but already have a producer and/or director on board.
 The forum will be held within the framework of the Friss Hús Budapest International Short Film festival.

 The Budapest Debut Film Forum accepts submissions from all European countries, with its main focus on the Visegrad countries.